Helsinki and Tallinn: Baltic Sisters

 Tallinn's vast and blocky suburb of Lasnamae, with about 90,000 apartment flats, dates back to Communist times.
 The Soviets attempted to Russify Estonia by planting or moving people into this country.
 Because of that about a quarter of all Tallinners are ethnic Russians.

 And, as is clear at this predominantly Russian market, the plantation of people — as it seems is always the case when governments move people for political purposes — leaves a poorer and struggling ethnic minority, and their reluctance to assimilate leaves long-term social challenges.

 Nearby is the stage from where the people of Estonia gathered to demand their independence.
 The Song Festival Grounds, which hosts massive choral festivals, is a uniquely Estonian institution.
 This is a national monument because of the stirring role it played in Estonia's fight for independence.

-Mati: Yes, one day in 1988, one third of Estonian nation gathered her to sing.
-To sing about the freedom, about the independence, to show to the rest of the world and especially to the Soviet side that we are tired to be one part of the Soviet system and as we see now, almost 20 years later that it was successful.
+Mati: Yeah, one day in 1988, one third of Estonian nation gathered here to sing.
+To sing about the freedom, about the independence, to show to the rest of the world and especially to the Soviet side that we are tired to be one part of the Soviet system.
+And, as we can see now, almost 20 years later, that it was successful.

 Tallinn's Museum of the Occupation rounds out the story.
 Suitcases are a reminder of people who fled the country leaving everything behind.
 Displays show how Russians managed to keep the Estonians in line.
 Surveillance was a part of daily life.
 Prison doors evoke the countless lives lost in detention and deportation.
 And the communist leaders who once lorded over the Estonian people are now in the basement guarding the toilets.

-While Helsinki and Tallinn each have their own story, traveling here today you share the good times of two resilient and flourishing nations.
+While Tallinn and Helsinki each have their own story, traveling here we share in the good times of two resilient and flourishing nations.
 Thanks for joining us.
 I'm Rick Steves.
 Until next time, keep on traveling.